K4-KC/RBA-using-AIML/README.md

 # RBA-using-AIML

-RBA-using-AIML is a research project that applies artificial intelligence and machine learning techniques to detect account takeover attacks using an intrusion detection–style pipeline.[file:1] The repository contains Python scripts for data preprocessing, feature preparation, and model training to build a risk-based authentication system.
+RBA-using-AIML is a research project that applies artificial intelligence and machine learning techniques to detect account takeover attacks using an intrusion detection–style pipeline.
+The repository contains Python scripts for data preprocessing, feature preparation, and model training to build a risk-based authentication system.

 ---